TyrealGray/Canvest/packages/canvest-cli/README.md

 		const app = new PIXI.Application({
 			width: XXX, height: YYY,
-			preserveDrawingBuffer: true //<--- important
+			preserveDrawingBuffer: true //<--- important for Canvest to take snapshot, false might lead to a blank image });
-		});

 		const myClass = new MyClass();
 		app.stage.addChild(myClass._sprite);

-		const noRotationSnapshot = await snapshot(app.view); // take a snapshot of current canvas with sprite without rotation

 		myClass.updateRotation(1.5);

+		/**
+		 * the second time this autoShot function run,
+		 * it will check the current Canvas's image with the local cached 'rotation_that_expected.png' file,
+		 * if this one is not the same with the cached image,
+		 * the test will fail
+		 **/
+		await autoShot('rotation_that_expected', app.view);

-		const rotatedSnapshot = await snapshot(app.view); // new snapshot for current canvas with sprite rotate at 1.5
+		const rotation15Snapshot = await snapshot(app.view); // 1.5 rotation snapshot

-		noRotationSnapshot.notEqual(rotatedSnapshot);// should pass

-		myClass.updateRotation(0.0); // rotate sprite back to no rotation
+		myClass.updateRotation(1.6); // rotate sprite to 1.6 rotation

-		const secRotationSnapshot = await snapshot(app.view); // take a snapshot for canvas again
+		const rotation16Snapshot = await snapshot(app.view);

-		secRotationSnapshot.isEqual(noRotationSnapshot);// should also pass

-		secRotationSnapshot.isEqual(rotatedSnapshot); // should fail
+		rotation16Snapshot.notEqual(rotation15Snapshot); // should pass

+		/**
+		 * if the number of different pixels between rotation16Snapshot and rotation15Snapshot is below 20%,
+		 * isMatch function will make the test as passed
+		 **/
+		rotation16Snapshot.isMatch(rotation15Snapshot, 0.2);

 	});
 });